ADVERTISEMENT

 Dongzhi Festival

 Dongzhi, or the “arrival of winter,” is an important festival in China.
 During this time, families get together and celebrate the year they have had.
-Based on the traditional Chinese celestial calendar, the holiday generally falls between the 21st and 23rd of December.
+Based on the traditional Chinese celestial calendar, the holiday generally falls between December 21 and 23.
 It is thought to have started as an end-of-harvest festival, as workers returned from the fields and enjoyed the fruits of their labors with family.
 Special foods, such as tang yuan (glutinous rice balls), are enjoyed.

 While the festival is no longer as significant as it was 2,000 years ago, Dongzhi is a great example of ancient Chinese traditions that are still acknowledged today.